Regular PLE sessions are limited to 30 children.

 The Physical Literacy Experience is designed to promote parental participation as children explore a variety of movement experiences.
 Parents should provide assistance and encouragement to their children when necessary, but should allow the children to freely engage in movement exploration.
 Students, undergraduate or graduate, will provide supervision throughout the sessions and will ensure that the program environment is challenging and safe.
 Parents must be present for the duration of each session and are responsible for maintaining their child/childrens' safety, along with the students.

 The program is open to all children between walking and their 5th birthday.
 There is no cost, but registration is required on the morning of sessions.
-Three sessions are offered - 9:30 - 10:25 am, 10:30 - 11:25 am and the third session from 11:45 am - 1:00 pm which is open only to children registered with Special Olympics Newfoundland and Labrador.
-Registration is in the main lobby of the PE Building.
+Two sessions are offered: 9:30 - 10:30 a.m. and 10:30 - 11:30 a.m.
+Registration is in the main lobby of the Physical Education Building.
 For more information, please call 864-8130.